Senator Paul Simon Federal Building

 Carbondale, IL 62901

-Parking and Public Transportation The building has various parking options, including a municipal parking garage to the north.
+Among various public parking options is a municipal parking garage to the north of the building.
 An Amtrak rail station is located one block east of the building.
-Visit the Jackson County Mass Transit District site to learn more about the area's public transit services.
+See local transit info at Jackson County Mass Transit District [nongovernment site].

-Conference Rooms The building has one available conference room with capacities ranging from 10 to 15 people.
-For reservations call (618) 482-9385.
+The building has one available conference room with capacity of 10-15 people.
+For reservations contact the property manager listed at top right.

 The shortcut for this page is www.gsa.gov/simonfb.